tad-lispy/ecosystem-simulation/README.md

 This should allow to include the actual code from src/Demos/Empty.elm here.

-Workflo could be the following.
+Workflow could be the following.
 There is a README.m4 file (editable) and README.md (generated).
 We could use command like

   make readme